 Throughout the duration of the Pilot Program, Go Centennial Access connected people with limited mobility to free rides from any point within the Centennial, Colorado Dry Creek RTD Call-n-Ride service area.
 These rides were provided by Via through the Citizen Response Center and the Lyft mobile application with funding from the City of Centennial and the Denver South Transportation Management Association.

 Go Centennial Access Service Details

-Feel free to download our monthly reports by clicking on any of the images below.
+Feel free to download our Final Report or monthly reports by clicking on any of the images below.

 The Go Centennial pilot was a public-private partnership between the City of Centennial, CH2M, the Denver South Transportation Management Association (DSTMA)/Southeast Public Improvement Metropolitan District (SPIMD), Lyft, Via Mobility Services (Via) and Xerox (Conduent) to address the first and last mile problem – how to get travelers to and/or from transit stations.
 This model applied an on-demand, demand-responsive mobile platform to provide efficient transportation connections to and from the Regional Transportation District (RTD) Dry Creek Light Rail Station in Centennial, Colorado.

 Go Centennial provided a streamlined, intuitive approach to travel for residents, workers and visitors in Centennial.
 Travelers used the Go Denver App, powered by Xerox, to book a free first or last mile trip to or from the Dry Creek Light Rail Station.
 The Go Denver App communicated directly with the Lyft App to ensure a car was ordered to the origin and destination as specified by the user.